COSMOS-Web: Estimating Physical Parameters of Galaxies Using Self-Organizing Maps: Results

-Figure \ref{fig:cosmos_alignmnet} illustrates the alignment process for three colors: H–K, K–F277, and F277–F444 for the redshift bin $0.8$ to $1.5$.
-Solid lines represent the SOM weights, while dashed lines represent the CW colors.
-Inset plots show the color density distributions of the CW data and the SOM weights.
-The figure demonstrates that, after alignment, the color distributions of the SOM weights and the CW data are approximately matched.

-In the simulation data, the stellar masses of the galaxies are limited to $\log(M[M_\odot]) \ge 9$, whereas in the observational data, we have masses below this threshold.
-Therefore, we need to calibrate the SOM trained on the simulation data to better match the physical parameters of the CW observations.
-To avoid biases, we randomly select $20\%$ of the observational data to calibrate the SOM and exclude these galaxies from the dataset used to estimate physical parameters.
-The number of galaxies remaining projected onto the SOM in each redshift bin is as follows: $0.1-0.8$: $22,205$; $0.8-1.5$: $32,782$; $1.5-2.5$: $28,522$; $2.5-3.5$: $8,152$.

-Figure \ref{fig:labels_sim_obs} shows the median values of the calibrated data projected onto the SOM for four physical parameters: redshift, stellar mass, SFR, and age.
-It should be noted that in this section, we use the same reference magnitude for the simulation data to normalize the stellar mass and SFR ($m_\mathrm{F444}=22$).
-Compared to Figure \ref{fig:labels_sim}, which shows the SOM labeled using the training (simulation) data, we observe similar general trends.
-In the $2.5$ to $3.5$ redshift bin, few cells also show lower stellar mass and SFR values that are not present in the simulation.
-Without aligning the distributions of the observational data and SOM weights, the projection of the observational data onto the SOM results in a sparser representation.
-In contrast, when the distributions are matched, the SOM is better filled, with smoother transitions and more continuous patterns.

-Our goal was to predict the physical parameters of the CW data using the same approach described in the previous sections.
+In this section, we aim to predict the physical parameters of the CW data by applying the SOM trained on the simulation data.
 We began with redshift, incorporating both photometric and spectroscopic redshifts for galaxies where available.
 Figure~\ref{fig:redshift_sim_obs} shows the redshift predictions, where the magenta points represent galaxies with spectroscopic redshifts.
 About $35\%$ of the data fall outside the dashed lines, which represent the $1\sigma_{\mathrm{NMAD}}(1+z)$ range, indicating noticeable dispersion.
-Galaxies with spectroscopic redshifts align more closely with the 1:1 relation, but not as well as shown in Figure \ref{fig:redshift_obs}.
+Galaxies with spectroscopic redshifts align more closely with the 1:1 relation.